EFA STUDIO PROGRAM: Member Artists

 Her recent work delves into the act of preserving memory, drawing from medical and culinary methods such as gauze wrapping, salt curing, vacuum sealing, and wax-coating.
 These material choices reflect themes of healing, conservation, and ritual care.
 Through transforming materials in an alchemical way, she engages with the ever-changing nature of memory.
 Memory follows form, and form follows memory.

-Nazli earned her MFA with high honors from Pratt Institute in 2022 after studying architecture at Bahcesehir University and Virginia Tech.
-Her work has been exhibited at institutions such as the Sotheby’s Institute of Art, Monira Foundation, RAINRAIN Gallery, and NADA, and recognized with awards including the Stutzman Family Foundation Sculpture Award and the Pratt Outstanding Merit Award.
-Her work has been featured in Hyperallergic and Whitehot magazines.
-She participated in the Pratt>Forward Residency Program in 2024 and is currently a fellow in The Bronx Museum's AIM Program.
-Nazli teaches at Pratt Institute’s K-12 Center, and since 2022, she has been a Member Artist at the Elizabeth Foundation for the Arts Studio Program in New York.
+Efe earned her MFA with high honors from Pratt Institute in 2022 after studying architecture at Bahcesehir University and Virginia Tech.
+Her work has been exhibited at the Bronx Museum, RAINRAIN Gallery, the Sotheby's Institute of Art, and Monira Foundation, and featured in the New York Times, Hyperallergic, and Whitehot Magazine.
+She is the recipient of the Stutzman Family Foundation Sculpture Award Special Recognition and the Pratt Outstanding Merit Award, and has been nominated for the Rema Hort Mann Foundation Emerging Artist Award.

 Photo Credit: Federico Savini